 Turmeric brown rice

-Turmeric is known for its anti-inflammatory properties, which is why Dr. Pedre recommends that we add more of it to our diet and incorporate it in our cooking whenever we can.
-His personal suggestion is turmeric brown rice so that you can also benefit from a fiber-rich source.
+Turmeric is known for its anti-inflammatory properties, which is why Dr. Pedre recommends that we add more of it to our diet and incorporate it into our cooking whenever we can.
+His suggestion is turmeric brown rice so that you can also benefit from a fiber-rich source.

 Gastroenterologist at Ohio State University’s Wexner Medical Center Jacob Skeans, MD recommends incorporating avocados into your daily diet “because they’re high fiber and also have so many other great nutrients.”
 So go ahead and order that avocado toast at Sunday brunch with the knowledge that you’re not just being trendy, you’re supporting your gut health, too.